-We may be unable to effectively deploy the proceeds from our recent financings for the development of PEDMARK $^{\mathrm{TM}}$ .
+We may be unable to effectively deploy the proceeds from our recent financings for the development of PEDMARKTM.

-In December of 2017, we announced the completion of an underwritten public offering for gross proceeds of \$21.2 million.
-In June of 2017, we announced the closing of a non-brokered private placement for gross proceeds of \$7.6 million.
-Further, in February 2019, the Company announced a \$12.5 million debt facility available to the Company upon approval of PEDMARKTM.
+In February 2019, the Company announced a \$12.5 million debt facility available to the Company upon approval of PEDMARKTM.
 Any inability on our part to manage effectively the deployment of this capital could limit our ability to successfully develop PEDMARKTM.
+Further, under the terms of the debt facility to be issued we must obtain NDA approval prior to September 30, 2020.